maharizi/EbayE2E/README.md

 2. Handling items without prices
 3. Handling items without links
 4. Handling an invalid value in the price of an item (not a number)
-5. Handling only Israeli rings
+5. Handling only Israeli currency (ILS)
 6. Handling duplicate items - the same link
-7. Handling the default value of LISTBOX
+7. Handling the default value of LISTBOX ("select" option in size/color lןst boxes)
-8. Handling DISABLED values of LISTBOX
+8. Handling DISABLED values of LISTBOX (size/color lןst boxes)
 9. No price range handling
 10. No shipping charges handling